RetiredWizard/PyDOS/README.md

         import os
         os.remove("boot.py")

 To interact with the microcontroller you will need to connect using a terminal program.
-On a PC you can use putty and on linux minicom works well.
-To start minicom on linux type the command:
+On a PC you can use putty and on linux, I would recommend [tio](https://github.com/tio/tio).
+To start tio on linux type the command:

-          Term=linux minicom -b 115200 -o -D /dev/ttyACM0
+          tio /dev/ttyACM0

-You should be presented with the REPL prompt (>>>), if not, press return or Ctrl-C.
+You should be presented with either the REPL prompt (>>>) or the PyDOS prompt (\>), if not, press return or Ctrl-C. *After using Thonny, you may need to press CTRL-B to exit the raw REPL mode that
+Thonny uses to transfer and execute files.*

-At the REPL prompt type "**import PyDOS**" to start PyDOS and then type **setup** to run the customization script.
+At the REPL prompt type "**import PyDOS**" to start PyDOS.
+From PyDOS type **setup** to run the customization script.

-Once the **setup.bat** script has been run if you have more files to copy to the microcontroller (PyBasic for example), you will need to give the host computer read/write access to the mounted microcontroller drive.
+Once the **setup.bat** script has been run if you have more files to copy to the microcontroller (PyBasic for example) or you want to run **circup**, you will need to give the host computer read/write access to the mounted microcontroller drive.
 This is done by typing **"fs ro"** at the PyDOS prompt and then power cycling the board.

-After deleting and/or copying files using the Host computer, when you want to run PyDOS normally again, edit the **boot.py** file in the root folder of the mounted microcontroller drive (usally CIRCUITPY) and change the line that reads:
+After running circuip or deleting/copying files using the Host computer, when you want to run PyDOS normally again, edit the **boot.py** file in the root folder of the mounted microcontroller drive (usally CIRCUITPY) and change the line that reads:

             storage.remount("/",True)